 If you have suffered injury and it was someone else’s fault, you have a personal injury claim.
 You are entitled to compensation.
-We handle compensation cases for injured people throughout Queensland.
+We are a firm based in Springfield and handle compensation cases for injured people in Ipswich, the Greater Springfield area and throughout Queensland.

 Here are the top 5 things we suggest you focus on immediately after an accident:

-- Your medical treatment.
-The first thing you will probably want to figure out is how you will pay for your medical bills.
-Medicare will pay for your immediate medical costs and treatment, but as you progress on the road to recovery you might find, for example, that you need surgery.
+- Medical bills.
+You will probably want to figure out is how you will pay for your medical bills.
+If your accident happened at work, Workcover Queensland will pay for medical treatment.
+Otherwise, Medicare will pay for your immediate medical costs and treatment, but as you progress on the road to recovery you might find, for example, that you need surgery.
 But there are long waiting lists.
 If you don’t want to wait forever, you need to find a way to get funding.
-You might be entitled to WorkCover in which case they will pay for any necessary surgery.
-Alternatively, you might have private health insurance.
-The other issue is: how will you replace your income?
-WorkCover may pay your wages.
-We can tell you if you are entitled to WorkCover – sometimes you can claim this even if your accident didn’t happen at work.
-Alternatively, you may have income protection cover.
-Be sure to check your policy if you have one, and call us if you need help with this.
-We are happy to help – free of charge.
+You might have private health insurance.

 - Time limits.
 If you are thinking of making a claim for compensation, there are some important time limits.
 Usually you must give notice to the party at fault that you want compensation within 9 months of your accident.
 In some cases, the time limit is different.
 The point is: you don’t have to take immediate action after your accident, but you also can’t wait forever.
 If you want compensation, you need to start the process as soon as reasonably practicable.